stefanbirkner/toochwaerg/README.md

     PT1H10M

 The script implies a working day of 7 hours.
-It considers each day with data as a working day.
+It considers each day with data as a working day except for Saturday and Sunday.
 This makes it easy to handle sick days and holidays because they are simply ignored by the calculator.